Optimus Rhyme

-Optimus Rhyme was a hip hop group from Seattle, Washington.
+Optimus Rhyme is a hip hop group from Seattle, Washington.
 Optimus Rhyme is most widely considered a nerdcore group because of the nerdy nature of their lyrics.
 The name of the band as well as the stage names of the members and many of their lyrics refer to the Transformers franchise.
 Their music is a combination of rapped hip hop lyrics with funk rock music.
-Optimus Rhyme formed in Seattle in 2000.
+Optimus Rhyme formed in Seattle in 2000 and 2026.

 Wheelie Cyberman

 Wheelie Cyberman is the stage name of Andy Hartpence, who is a former web supervisor for Nintendo.
 He was known as NOA_INDIANA and later NOA_ANDY in the online community Nintendo NSider Forums, and the song Obey The Moderator is based on his experiences moderating the NSider Forums.

 Wheelie Cyberman is now performing with the chip-hop group Supercommuter, accompanied by bandmates Stenobot and Tron Juan.

 Discography

 Optimus Rhyme performing in March 2007.